ericjonesdev/milestone-project-cherry-leaves-mildew-detection/README.md

 ### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+* The App live link is: <https://cherry-mildew-detection-app-b96ff905e47b.herokuapp.com/>
-* Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 * The project was deployed to Heroku using the following steps.

 1. Log in to Heroku and create an App